 One of the blessings of belonging to a family is the inspiration to make choices beyond self-interest and immediate gratification.
 The family can encourage our commitment to individuals, communities, and God.
 To help emphasize the important role of the family, a modern Prophet and Apostles revealed The Family: A Proclamation to the World to help strengthen the family and explain its divine nature and purpose.

 In over 4,600 family history centers operated by The Church of Jesus Christ of Latter-day Saints around the world, the fabric of humanity is being woven together through formal record keeping.
 The Church records important dates and other information about those who have died, stores it, and makes it accessible to the public.
-This practice allows Mormons to identify their deceased ancestors so they can perform ordinances for them in the temple, a holy place where worthy Church members make sacred commitments to God and perform sacred acts, such as baptism by proxy for the dead.
-These ordinances on behalf of the deceased allow those who were unable to perform saving earthly rites for themselves to receive them in the afterlife.
+Through this practice Church members find records of their deceased ancestors so they can perform ordinances on their behalf in temples.
+Temples are holy places where worthy Church members can extend the blessings of sacred commitments to God to their deceased ancestors.

 The Apostle Paul spoke about performing ordinances for the dead when he asked, “Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?”
 (1 Corinthians 15:29).
 Today the restored Church of Jesus Christ is engaged in “turn[ing] the heart of the fathers to the children, and the heart of the children to their fathers” (Malachi 4:6) by performing saving ordinances for the dead.
 These acts of service permanently bind the generations of humanity to each other and ultimately create oneness in the family tree of humankind.
 It is a beautiful, massive tree—seemingly without limits—and one that has room enough for every root, branch, limb, and leaf.
 Our universal desire to belong exists for good reason; it exists because we do belong.